stephensmitchell-forks/occt/dox/user_guides/data_exchange/iges/iges.md

 ~~~~~
 Standard_Boolean ok =  reader.Check(Standard_True);
 ~~~~~
-The variable “ok is  True” is returned if no fail message was found; “ok is False” is returned if  there was at least one fail message.
+The variable "ok is  True" is returned if no fail message was found; "ok is False" is returned if  there was at least one fail message.
 ~~~~~
 reader.PrintCheckLoad  (failsonly, mode);
 ~~~~~